Here's a realistic scenario where a wrong or mismatched activation group causes a runtime error like:

 โ

-Fix: Change ACTGRP(*NEW)
+Fix: Change ACTGRP(*NEW) in Main Program

-In CUSTOMERPGM
+In CUSTOMERPGM:

 ctl-opt actgrp(*new);